cmpi66/azure-network-protocols/README.md

 8. Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM
   - Observe ping request and replies within Wireshark
 9. From the Windows 10 VM, open Powershell and ping a public website (google.com) and observe the traffic in Wireshark
-10. Initiate a perpetual/non-stop ping from your Windows 10 VM to your ubuntu VM (small vid)
+10. Initiate a perpetual/non-stop ping from your Windows 10 VM to your ubuntu VM
-  - Go back on Azure and Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound)ICMP traffic
+  - Go back on Azure and Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
-  - Back in the Windows VM, observe the ICMP traffic in Wiresharkand the command line ping activity
+  - Back in the Windows VM, observe the ICMP traffic in Wireshark and the command line ping activity
   - Re-enable ICMP traffic for the Ubuntu VM
   - Go back to the Windows VM and observe the ICMP traffic in wireshark and command line resume
   - Stop the ping activity